 Video of the Day

 Health Benefits of Soba Noodles

-Rich and Schapiro explain that buckwheat flour is a good source of nutrients like protein, fiber, iron, carbohydrates, thiamine.
-Buckwheat soba noodles are also a great source of manganese.
+Rich and Dr. Schapiro explain that buckwheat flour is a good source of nutrients like protein, fiber, iron, carbohydrates and thiamine.
+Buckwheat noodles are also a great source of manganese.
 A cup of cooked noodles boasts 426 micrograms, which contributes 19 percent toward the daily manganese needs for men and 24 percent for women.